SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

                 <!-- Render the app UI -->
                 <div
                   data-sap-ui-component
-                  data-name="poetryslammanager"
+                  data-name="poetryslams"
                   data-id="container"
-                  data-settings='{"id" : "poetryslammanager"}'
+                  data-settings='{"id" : "poetryslams"}'
                   data-handle-validation="true"
                 ></div>
               </body>
             </html>
           ```

+  5. Repeat the steps 3 and 4 for the *Visitors* application.

-  5. In the root [*package.json*](../../../tree/main-multi-tenant/package.json): Unit tests that were dependant on the in-memory SQLite database for development testing were affected by the predefined *with-mtx-sidecar* profile values that are added with the multitenancy feature.
+  6. In the root [*package.json*](../../../tree/main-multi-tenant/package.json): With the multitenancy feature, the predefined *with-mtx-sidecar* profile values are added.
+Unit tests that are dependent on the in-memory SQLite database for development testing are affected by this profile.
 Add the following section to the [*package.json*](../../../tree/main-multi-tenant/package.json) to ensure that Mocha testing works:
         ```json
           "cds": {
             "requires": {